Dung Gate: Names

-Arabs refer to the gate as "the Mughrabi Gate", but that name is ambiguous as it also applies to one of the gates that allow entrance into the Temple Mount, inside the Old City walls.
-The name alludes to the Mughrabi Quarter, a neighborhood of North African Kutama Fatimids which was situated between both gates until 1967.

-Finally, the name Silwan Gate refers to the village of Silwan, that lies outside the gate, broadly southeast of it.
+The name Silwan Gate refers to the village of Silwan, that lies outside the gate, broadly southeast of it.

 History

-Fortified Ottoman postern

-The Dung Gate was built as part of the new city walls erected under Suleiman the Magnificent between 1537 and 1541.
-The original gate was just 1.5 metres wide, topped by an arch and only designed for pedestrians and pack animals to pass through.
+The gate was built as part of the new city walls erected under Suleiman the Magnificent between 1537 and 1541.
+The original opening was just 1.5 metres wide, topped by an arch and only designed for pedestrians and pack animals to pass through.
 Initially the gate, or more precisely the postern, included an inner gate tower, which was demolished before the end of the Ottoman period.
 Towards the end of Ottoman rule, a new gate tower or gatehouse was added, but this time outside the wall, in a style that blended in with the 16th-century fortifications.
 This outer tower was demolished by the British Mandate officials in 1938, probably as part of their drive to restore the walls to their original look, this bringing back to light the old stone decorations.

 Jordanian and Israeli modernisation

 In 1952, when the gate was widened by the Jordanian authorities to allow cars and buses to pass through it, a reinforced concrete girder was installed under the old stone arch.
 In 1984-85 the gate was again enlarged, the old arch and the other decorative elements being raised, so that the opening reached a height of 4.5 metres.
 The modern gate is built of reinforced concrete, but clad in stone, and the new design helps the old and new elements blend together without disturbing the general style of the city wall, with the gate's opening closing in a more curvy line instead of the straight Jordanian lintel.
-Landscape architect Shlomo Aronson cooperated with architect Arthur Kutcher at implementing the decision of the Jerusalem Foundation established by then-mayor Teddy Kollek, motivated by the sharp increase in pilgrims traffic.
+Landscape architect Shlomo Aronson cooperated with architect Arthur Kutcher at implementing the decision of the Jerusalem Foundation established by then-mayor Teddy Kollek, motivated by the sharp increase in pilgrims' traffic.